bdolmo/SpikeInBAM/README.md

     python3 spikeinbam.py  --variants variants.txt --reference /path/to/ref.fasta --threads 4 --suffix .simulated --output <output_directory>
 ```

-The <suffix> parameter by default includes ".simulated" just before ".bam" (e.g sample1.simulated.bam).
+The suffix parameter by default is defined as ".simulated" just before ".bam" (e.g sample1.simulated.bam).

-All bam files will be placed at <outdir> and will display the suffix *.simulated.bam
+All bam files will be placed at outdir and will display the suffix *.simulated.bam

 ## Additional scripts: